 The school day goes smoothly when the students arrive with time to get organized before class begins.
-Students are encouraged to arrive no later than 7:40 a.m. each day.
+Students are encouraged to arrive no later than 7:50 a.m. each day.

 St. Philip's has the awesome and blessed opportunity to offer our students a spirit-filled chapel service each morning.
 For your child to gain the full meaning of chapel, he/she must arrive at school on time.
 Chapel attendance is not an option, it is required school attendance and participation.
-Every student should arrive on time to school each day.
+Every student should arrive on time at school each day.

-- Students not in the classroom at 8:00 sharp are tardy. - If a student is in the school building at 8:00, but not in the classroom he/she will be marked tardy. - By 10 a.m. and BEFORE 12: Students not at school by 10:00 a.m. or who leave before noon and do not return will be counted absent for the day.
+- Students not in the classroom at 8:00 sharp are tardy. - If a student is in the school building at 8:00, but not in the classroom he/she will be marked tardy.
+On some occasions, the classroom teacher may request tardy students transition to the classroom; however, the student will still be marked tardy. - By 10 a.m. and BEFORE 12: Students not at school by 10:00 a.m. or who leave before noon and do not return will be counted absent for the day. - Middle school student's grades will be affected when they miss a class due to being tardy or leaving early.